 Referee: Michael Oliver

-Son of Football League Referee, Clive Oliver, the Northumberland official took up the whistle at the age of 14.
+Son of Football League Referee, Clive Oliver, the Northumberland official was introduced to refereeing at the age of 14.
 Eight years later he was officiating the Conference Play-Off Final at Wembley, becoming the youngest man to referee a game at the National Stadium.

 He progressed through the ranks to take the League One Play-Off final in 2009 and became the youngest top-flight referee when he oversaw Birmingham City vs Blackburn Rovers in August 2010, aged 25.

-His first two Brentford games were both in League Two.
+His first two Brentford games were both League Two affairs.
 A 1-1 draw away at Rochdale in October 2007 was followed 12 months later by another 1-1 draw, this time at Grimsby.
-His last five Bees games have all been high-profile affairs.
-He took charge of our EFL Cup Third Round giantkilling of Everton in September 2010 before awarding us the last minute penalty against Doncaster Rovers which Marcello Trotta missed on the final day of the 2012/13 season.
+His last three Bees games will all live long in the memory.
+He took charge of our EFL Cup Third Round giantkilling of Everton in September 2010 before being the man in charge of our 1-0 final day defeat to Doncaster Rovers in 2013, which saw Marcello Trotta miss a last minute penalty for promotion.
+He then was in charge of our FA Cup Fourth Round Replay against Chelsea in 2017, a game we lost 4-0.

-33 yellow cards - Fifth-most in Premier League
+38 yellow cards - Joint-most in Premier League

-1 red card - Third-most in Premier League
+0 red cards - Joint-fewest in Premier League